palak363/AngryBirds-GUI-Game/README.md

 - JUnit: For unit testing different components of the game.
 - Gradle: Used for dependency management and project build automation.

+### **Gameplay Instructions**

+- Objective: The goal is to launch birds using a catapult and hit various structures to defeat the pigs.
+- Launching Birds: Drag to aim and release to launch a bird.
+- Controls: Use the mouse or touch to interact with the game’s interface.

+### **Project Structure**

+- AngryBirds: The main class that starts the game and manages screens.
+- Level1, Level2, Level3: Different levels of the game, each with different setups and challenges.
+- Bird: Represents a bird in the game with methods to handle movement and collision.
+- Pig: Represents the enemies (pigs) in the game.
+- Block: Represents various types of blocks that are destroyed when hit by birds.
+- Catapult: The mechanism used to launch the birds.

 ---